Capstone-Projects-2019-Fall/GAN_Image_Editor/README.md

 #### Getting Started

-A conda virtual environment export was set up with a majority of the depenedencies all-in-one place.
+A conda virtual environment export was set up with a majority of the depenedencies in an all-in-one place.
 Try this first:

 ```
 . /opt/anaconda3/etc/profile.d/conda.sh